 Skills and Experience: Unique qualities that you will bring to the job.
 This is the place to stress the value you can provide regarding experience and the successes you have had from past experiences and how that can be leveraged for future success.

-The hiring manager is searching for someone who can increase company earnings, streamline processes or save money.
+The hiring manager is searching for someone who can increase company earnings, streamline processes, or save money.
 While your cover letter should be brief, it needs to get that person’s attention.
-Let your resume tell the complete story.
-Be sure to include highlights of your experience that is specific to a company or industry.
+Let

 It might be tempting to exaggerate your qualifications and experience but it is not worth the risk.
 Don’t put anything in your cover letter that is not true and that you can’t back up.